songhee-cho/Euron-AI-2021/preview/week1.md

       -  Pictorial structure(Fischelr and Elschlager, 1973)
   - **Face detection(Viola & Johnes, 2001)**: real-time face detector
   - **Histogram of gradients(Dala & Triggs, 2005)**
-  - **ImageNet**: large scale visual recognition challenge to make more accurate graphical machine, SVM, AdaBoost models(This concept about ImageNet is not clear.
-I should check whether it is true.).
+  - **PASCAL Visual Object Challenge(2006~2012)**: 20 obj categories
+  - **ImageNet**: solve a harder question, to recognize every objects.
+    - most of ML algorithms such as graphical machine, SVM, AdaBoost was very easy to overfit due to the complexity of visual data.
+    - an attempt to overcome dual reasons.
+    - 1. images are too complex, so models have to have high dimension of input and a lot of parameters to fit.
+    - 2. if training data is not enough , overfitting happens so fast.
-    - Error rate of models using ImageNet is continuously decreasing.
+    - Error rate of models using ImageNet is steadily decreasing.
 Especially, 2012 was the breakthrough moment.

 * **CS231n overview**
   - CS231n focuses on one of the most important problems of visual recognition - image classification.